nkaenzig/pandas-archive/README.md

 # create an empty dataframe
 df = pd.DataFrame(columns=['col1', 'col2'])

-# create an empty dataframe with same columns as another df
+# or create an empty dataframe with same columns as another df
 df = pd.DataFrame(columns=df_orig.columns.tolist())

 for i in range(nr_iterations):